RebootJeff/rebootjeff.github.io/source/_posts/2014-09-22-web-security-fundamentals-part-2-helpful-resources.markdown

 ### Browser Support

 Cross-browser support for CSP is [pretty good](http://caniuse.com/#feat=contentsecuritypolicy).
 The latest versions of IE require the CSP header to use a special prefix (much like vendor prefixes for certain CSS features).
 Older crap like IE9 and below have no CSP support.

+### AngularJS + CSP

+Sadly, CSP reduces Angular's performance because the framework does some optimizations that run afowl of CSP.
+I imagine that the performance loss shouldn't be a problem unless you have a ton of Angular expressions on the page at once (e.g., you use `ng-repeat` to generate hundreds of expressions).

+Despite these concerns, CSP is highly recommended by the [AngularJS FAQ page](https://docs.angularjs.org/misc/faq).
+For more info on how to use CSP with AngularJS, check out the [docs for the ngCSP directive](https://docs.angularjs.org/api/ng/directive/ngCsp).

 ### Further Reading/References